 Step 1: Plan Your Messaging & Positioning

-Before you even look at a calendar, before you start planning any dates or deadlines, you'll want to clarify the strategy and details behind the product launch.
+Before you start planning any dates or deadlines, you'll want to clarify the strategy and details behind the product launch.

-This way, once you move onto brainstorming content and other assets for the campaign, you know the big idea or message tying everything together into a cohesive campaign.
+Once you move onto brainstorming content and other assets for the campaign, you’ll know the big idea ties together a campaign.

-Positioning is part of the "classic marketing mix," the most important things to have defined before effectively marketing something.
+Positioning is part of the "classic marketing mix," the most important thing to define before effectively marketing something.

-Basically, your product's positioning is a description of where it's situated within your larger market or industry.
-It's like the "you are here" sticker on a map of the competitive landscape.
+Your product's positioning is where it's situated within your larger market or industry.
+It's the "you are here" sticker on a map of the competitive landscape.

-Once you know the product's positioning, you can also come up with thelaunch campaign's core messaging, or how you're going to communicate your strategic positioning to customers, in their own language.
+Once you know the product's positioning, you can come up with the launch campaign's core messaging

-For example, if your product's positioning is that it's stronger, faster, and more secure than the competitor's solution, messaging would be the copy on your homepage, pricing page, and more that ensures visitors know that.
+For example, if your product's positioning is stronger, faster, and more secure than the competitor's solution, messaging would be the copy on your homepage, pricing page, and more ensures visitors know that.

-When it comes to clarifying and organizing this information for a product launch, you'll want to come up with campaign-specific answers and consolidate all that information into one document or folder.
-Your team will need to reference this information often throughout the launch process, and having one place for all of it saves a lot of confusion.
+When it comes to clarifying and organizing this information for a product launch, you'll want to come up with campaign-specific answers and consolidate information into one document or folder.
+Your team will need to reference this information throughout the process, so you’ll want it all in the same place.

 Step 2: Plan Your Projects

-Once you know your product's positioning and messaging, you can start coming up with ideas that communicate them in engaging and persuasive ways.
+Once you know your product's positioning and messaging, you can come up with ideas to communicate them in engaging and persuasive ways.

 The options are endless, but think about things like:

-Especially since you're going to have multiple assets for each of the bullet points listed above.
+The list gets long fast, since you'll have multiple assets for each of the bullet points listed above.

 For example, you might have one newsletter and three social media posts for each day of the weeklong launch campaign.

-Sitting and listing out everything you'll need at once helps make sure you're covering all your content bases.
+Listing everything you'll need helps ensure you're covering all your content bases.

-And you likely want to repeat yourself a bit to make sure customers and followers see and remember the news.
+You’ll likely want to repeat yourself to ensure customers will see and remember the news.

-Luckily, once you have a list of everything you want to create or publish, you can start to see where you'll be able toreuse and repurpose messages or even entire assets.
+Luckily, once you have a list of everything you want to create or publish, you can see where you'll be able to

 For example, one product mockup or paragraph of copy can easily be adapted and used across multiple emails, landing pages, and social media posts.